 - The cells in your body do not use insulin properly.
 This is called 'insulin resistance'.
 The cells in your body become resistant to normal levels of insulin.
 This means that you need more insulin than you normally make to keep the blood sugar (glucose) level down; or

-- A combination of the above two reasons.
+- There is a combination of the above two reasons.

 How does a glucose tolerance test work?